Anatomy-XNet: An Anatomy Aware Convolutional Neural Network for Thoracic Disease Classification in Chest X-rays: Experimental Results And Analysis

-Incorporating anatomy masks at their original resolution in high-level feature space maps encoded by dense blocks is computationally highly intensive.
-Due to hardware constraints, the feature spaces are upsampled while masks are downsampled to an intermediate shape.
-To demonstrate the effect of dimension of anatomy masks, we vary the intermediate dimensions of the anatomy masks and evaluate the performances of Anatomy-XNet.
-Part-3 of Table \ref{all_ablation} presents performance numbers across all datasets.
+To demonstrate the effect of the dimension of anatomy masks, we vary the intermediate dimensions of the anatomy masks, chosen from the set \{28\texttimes28, 42\texttimes42, 56\texttimes56\}, and evaluate the performances of Anatomy-XNet.
+Part-3 of Table~\ref{all_ablation} presents performance numbers across all datasets.
 Here, we observe that the performance of Anatomy-XNet improves as we increase the dimension of the anatomy masks.
-This implies that, with the larger intermediate dimensions of anatomy masks, we can possibly further improve the performance of Anatomy-XNet.